ptr1337/linux-cacule/README.md

 ## General Informations

-The CacULE CPU Scheduler is a improved alternative to CFS Patchset which is based on interactivity score mechanism.
+The CacULE CPU Scheduler is a improved alternative to CFS Patch-set which is based on interactivity score mechanism.
 The interactivity score is inspired by the ULE Scheduler (FreeBSD Scheduler).
 The goal of this scheduler is to enhance system performance, responsiveness and latency.

 ## Features

 - At the time of compiling you can set several features which you want to use
-- GCC/CLANG Optimization with Auto CPU Optmization
+- GCC/CLANG Optimization with Auto CPU Optimization
+- Choose between LLVM/LTO or GCC
-- Choose between 500Hz, 1000Hz (default), 2000Hz
+- Choose between 500Hz, , 750 Hz, 1000Hz (default), 2000Hz
 - Improved BFQ Scheduler
-- Latest LRU Patchset
+- Latest LRU Patch-set
 - BBRv2 tcp_congestion_control
-- LLVM FULL LTO provided with *-llvm Kernel
+- LLVM FULL LTO provided with *-llvm Kernel (in the repo)
 - LRNG Framework (default)
-- FUTEX, WINESYNC & FUTEX2 patchset
+- FUTEX, WINESYNC & FUTEX2 patch-set
-- Android ANBOX patchset
+- Android ANBOX patch-set
 - Latest Paragon NTFS3 driver support
-- Latest & improved ZSTD patchset
+- Latest & improved ZSTD patch-set
 - Latest BTRFS improvements & fixes
+- KSMBD Module for Samba3 Server
 - Protection of clean file pages (page cache) may be used to prevent thrashing, reducing I/O under memory pressure, avoid high latency and prevent livelock in near OOM (Out Of Memory) conditions

 ## CacULE Tips & Tricks (Sysctl Values)